JeffreyBull76/CI_Project1/README.md

 ![](assets/images/readme_images/atv_concept1.png) ![](assets/images/readme_images/atv_concept2.png)

    * Eventually the final design incorporated elements of both ideas (see below) with a more retro but cleaner style applied.
 Only pure HTML and CSS were used (except for 1 instance of a font awesome script to add an icon for the mobile menu) <br/>Further to this the desire was to have slightly different layouts at various sizes in an attempt to convey the same feeling regardless how it was viewed.
 The fonts were chosen to convey a subtle retro style without being to difficult to read.
+   * The layout was kept simple so I could display my grasp of responsive design.
+All the elements have been styled and tweaked according to size.
+By resizing in dev tools, you can see the content shift around at almost all sizes dynamically.
+In some cases reformatting, adding or removing content, changing animations and more dependant on size.

 [Go back](<#table-of-contents>)
 -----------------------------------------